srwi/ESPEssentials/README.md

 ### Web firmware update

 Open `http://<device-ip>/update` and select a `.bin` file to upload a new firmware to the ESP8266/ESP32 from within the web browser.
+If a password has been supplied to `init` you will be asked to authenticate.
+The username is `admin`.